Flossie M. Byrd

-Biography
+Early life

 Byrd was born in Sarasota, Florida and was the oldest of 17 children.
 She graduated valedictorian of Howard Academy High School in Monticello, Florida in 1944 and earned her Bachelor of Science degree in home economics from Florida A&M University (FAMU), graduating magna cum laude in 1948.
 She earned her Master of Education degree in home economics education from Pennsylvania State University in 1954, and her PhD in Home Economics Education with minors in child development and educational psychology and measurement from Cornell University in 1963.
 Her PhD thesis was titled, "An exploratory study of the early adolescents' understanding of certain concepts in child development."

+Career

 Byrd started her career in 1948 teaching home economics in Florida public high schools and five years at FAMU.
 She then moved to Prairie View A&M University (PVAMU), where she served as the dean of the College of Home Economics for 23 years.
 In 1991 she was appointed vice president for academic affairs at PVAMU.
 Her appointment title was changed to provost and vice president for academic affairs in 1993.
 She was the first person at the university to be appointed provost.
 She retired in 1994 and returned to Florida, settling in Monticello, Florida, where she lived until her death in 2020.

 Upon her retirement, she established the Flossie M. Byrd Endowed Fellowship at PVAMU for students studying agriculture and human sciences.
 She also published two books after retiring: Education in Jefferson County in Historical Perspective and Echoes of a Quieter Time.